3 die in lone accident on Lagos-Ibadan expressway – The Sun Nigeria

 According to him, two female adults and a female child died, while four others sustained various degrees of injuries.

-He said the corpse of victims were deposited at the State Hospital, Sagamu and FOS morgue in Ipara, Ogun while survivors also received treatment in private hospitals close to the scene of the accident.
+He said the bodies of victims were deposited at the state hospital, Sagamu and FOS morgue in Ipara, Ogun while survivors also received treatment in private hospitals close to the scene of the accident.

-The FRSC boss enjoined motorists to drive cautiously and shun any wrongful overtaken to avoid unnecessary crashes.

-Oladele also admonished them to drive cautiously around those sections being rehabilitated on the expressway.
-(NAN)

 Leave a Reply